omidzargham/2016-election-poll-analysis/README.md

 make all
 jupyter notebook
 ```
 To ensure reproducibility of results, these commands will give you a new Conda environment and run all notebooks, resulting in new notebooks with "nbconvert" in their names.
 These are the ones you should open in Jupyter.

+## Directory Structure

+Datasets are in the /data directory.

+Pandas dataframes used inbetween notebooks are in the /results directory.

+Plots are saved in the /fig directory.

 ## Contributors
 Omid Zargham, Yizhuang Kang, Ye Zhong